-The requirements for the completion of a graduate degree sometimes change.
-Students are bound by the requirements in this handbook that were in effect at the time of their admission to the program.
-They may be allowed to satisfy any subsequent set of requirements in newer versions of the handbook with the permission of the Graduate Program Director.
+The graduation requirements for a student are as stated in the handbook that was in effect at the time of entry to the program.
+If the requirements change subsequently, a student may use, if they so choose, the latest requirements in effect at the time they apply for graduation.
+Whichever set of requirements are chosen shall be applied in whole; for instance, it will not be possible to apply a part of requirements in effect the time of entry and another part in affect at the time of graduation.
 In general, the student should keep abreast of the latest version of the Graduate Student Handbook, which is published on the Departmental Web site, and also the Graduate School Bulletin and Policy Manuals available on the Graduate School's Web site.

 Students are expected to complete their degree requirements in Computer Science as expeditiously as possible.
 The students must graduate once the minimum degree requirements are satisfied.
 In other words, they cannot stay in school and delay graduation even when the requirements have been met in order to take additional courses or for any other reason.
 Further, the students should only take Computer Science courses.
-Taking courses outside Computer Science (except required English proficiency courses) is not encouraged and must be approved by the student's academic advisor and the Graduate Director.
+Taking courses outside Computer Science (except required English proficiency courses) is not encouraged and must be approved by the student's academic advisor and the Graduate Program Director.
 In any case, such courses ordinarily do not apply for graduation requirements in the Computer Science Department.